fsaintjacques/semver-tool/README.md

 Commands:
   bump     Bump by one of major, minor, patch; zeroing or removing
-           subsequent parts. "bump prerel" sets the PRERELEASE part and removes any BUILD part. "bump build" sets the BUILD part.
+           subsequent parts. "bump prerel" sets the PRERELEASE part and removes any BUILD part.
+A trailing dot in the <prerel> argument introduces an incrementing numeric field which is added or bumped.
+If no <prerel> argument is provided, an incrementing numeric field is introduced/bumped. "bump build" sets the BUILD part.
            "bump release" removes any PRERELEASE or BUILD parts.
            The bumped version is written to stdout.